NEW clinical trial for healthy volunteers aged 18 to 55.

 We are carrying out a clinical trial with an investigational drug that is being developed for the treatment of epilepsy.
 Epilepsy affects approximately one in every 100 people in the UK.
 People suffering from epilepsy experience seizures, varying from a loss of awareness to loss of consciousness and uncontrollable shaking, resulting in a lower quality of life.
 Epilepsy can be very difficult to treat, with existing anti-epileptic drugs having side effects such as dizziness and drowsiness.
 The information gathered during this clinical trial may support further drug development, including larger trials in patients with epilepsy.Register your interest in this clinical trial

 This study will be conducted at our clinical trials unit in London Bridge and will involve healthy male and female volunteers.

 You will need to attend a screening appointment within 27 days of admission.
-If successful, you will be required to be in our unit for 1 in-house stay of 3 days/2 nights.
-There will be 1 follow up visit 7 days after receiving the drug.
-There will also be 1 follow up telephone call 30 days after receiving the drug (Part Ia only).
+If successful, you will be required to be in our unit for 1 in-house stay of 10 days/9 nights.
+There will be 1 follow up visit 7 days after receiving the last dose of the drug.
+There will also be 1 follow up telephone call 30 days after receiving the last dose of the drug.

-Details of dates for the first three cohorts can be seen below:
+Details of the study dates can be seen below:

 Who can take part?